Gauri Lankesh: Death

 On 5 September 2017, Gauri died after being shot by three unidentified men at her house in Rajarajeshwari Nagar, Bangalore.
-The men fired at least seven bullets at her at around 8 p.m. while she was unlocking the main door of her house after returning from her office.
+The men fired at least seven bullets at her at around 8 p.m. as she was unlocking the main door of her house after returning from her office.
 One of the killers, who was waiting for her near her house, fired the first shots at her, while the two others, who are suspected to have followed her from her office, joined the initial shooter thereafter.
 The killers were wearing helmets and escaped on a two-wheeler Honda Dio after the murder.
-Three of the bullets pierced Gauri's head, neck, and chest, resulting in her death at the scene.
+Three of the bullets pierced Gauri's head, neck, and chest, killing her instantly.